margro2000/DataVisualizations/README.md

-# DataVisualizations
+# Data Visualizations

-This is a compiled folder with all my data visualizations.
-To view code and visualizations, run in JupyterLab.
+This is a compiled folder with all my data explorations.
+Run in JupyterLab.

-# Visualization 1: Avocado Region Data
+# Project 1: Avocado Region Data
 I explored data with prices, region, and more information about avocados overtime.